cullerton/test_teach/docs/index.rst

 Logging with Python
 ===================

-In this lesson, we learn about logging with Python.
+Welcome to Logging with Python.
+This lesson breaks down into four parts:

 **Background** establishes some motivation and introduces the concept of logging levels.

-In **Logging**, we discover the basics and write some actual log statements.
+In **Logging**, we work with the basics and discover some of their limitations.

-Then, in **More Logging**, we dig into the components and customize our logging.
+In **Test Teach**, we apply what we've learned to our class project.

-Contents:
+In **More Logging**, we use the components of logging to customize it for our needs.

 .. toctree::
    :maxdepth: 2